 API AI Enrichment¶

-Scan test sources and automatically submit each class to an AI provider for security classification.
-The provider analyses the full source of each class and returns per-method security relevance, taxonomy tags, a suggested display name, and a human-readable rationale.
+API AI enrichment scans test sources and automatically submits each class to a configured AI provider for security classification, returning per-method relevance, taxonomy tags, a suggested display name, and a human-readable rationale.

 How it works¶